Travix-International/frontend-tech-test/README.md

 # Introduction

 This is a completely dynamic TODO application.
+The dynamic behaviour is achieved using `Websockets`.
 To run the application,

 * Checkout the repo from https://github.com/iamsuhas/todo-app-test.git
 * Open terminal go into the checked out folder(using `cd`)